-Look around James I's 'great hall', completed in 1622 as a venue for extravagant entertainment.
+Explore James I's 'great hall', completed in 1622 as a venue for extravagant entertainment

-The hall was built for the performance of ‘Masques’ and for grand ambassadorial receptions.
+The Banqueting Hall was built for the performance of masques and for grand ambassadorial receptions.

-The hall was fitted up after the fire as the principal Chapel Royal.
+The hall was refurnished after the fire as the principal Chapel Royal.
 The altar was at the north end, and a royal pew was placed opposite at the south end, where the replica throne is today.

-Even when the Chapel Royal moved to St James's Palace the place was used for preaching and public ceremonies.
+Even when the Chapel Royal moved to St James's Palace the hall was used for preaching and public ceremonies.
 In 1808 the room became a military chapel.
 Rich velvet swags hung between the pillars and pew boxes ran down the long sides of the hall.
-Up to 2000 soldiers took part in a service.
+Up to 2,000 soldiers took part in a service.